Novomed ENT Clinic in Dubai

 - Infections of the head or neck, lumps in the neck including the thyroid

 - Many other ENT issues

 The Eustachian tube connects your middle ear to the upper throat and back of the nasal cavity.
-This tube controls pressure by ensuring that air pressure in the middle ear is the same as it is outside the body.
+This tube plays an important role by ensuring that air pressure in the middle ear is the same as it is outside the body.
 It also keeps the middle ear well ventilated so it stays clean and dry.
-If the tube becomes blocked and air cannot flow freely, the middle ear can become damp, stagnant and warm, making it highly susceptible to infection.
+If the tube becomes blocked and air cannot flow freely, this can cause the middle ear to become damp, stagnant and warm, making it highly susceptible to infection.
 An infection causes fluid to build up in the middle ear, causing pain and possible difficulty hearing.
 Factors causing blockage of the Eustachian tube include:

 - Colds and flu